-The Saanich alphabet was designed by Saanich elder Dave Eliot in the 1970s.
-He realized that without the lack of a standard written form of the language might lead to it's eventually extinction, so he set about devising one, with help from a Victoria linguist.
+The Saanich alphabet was designed in the 1970s by Saanich elder Dave Eliot (1910-1985).
+He realized that the lack of a standard written form of the language might lead to its eventually extinction, so he set about devising one, with help from a Victoria linguist.
 Previous spelling systems for Saanich used a number of letters to represent some of the sounds, resulting in very long, complicated words.
 Dave Eliot decided to design an alphabet that used a single letter to represent each sound.
 His invention was adopted by the Saanich Indian School Board in 1984.

 Information about the Saanich Language